Radio X (United Kingdom): Rebrand as Radio X

 Xfm rebranded as Radio X on 21 September 2015.
 The rebrand was carried out in partnership with creative agency We Are MBC.
 The rebranded station launched with new presenters including Chris Moyles, Vernon Kay, Johnny Vaughan and Ricky Wilson joining some existing XFM presenters on a refreshed schedule.

-XFM aired its last day of programming on Sunday 13 September 2015.
+Xfm aired its last day of programming on Sunday 13 September 2015, with Lliana Bird playing out the final song 'Kick Out The Jams' by MC5 and bidding an emotional farewell to the station.
+Musicians, listeners and Xfm DJs were invited to share their memories of the station using #wewerexfm.
 Xfm Scotland ceased broadcasting entirely on the same day, with Global handing back the Paisley licence to Ofcom.
 A "holding" service of music and announcements began transmitting on national DAB under the Radio X title the following day, with this service also taking the place of Xfm on FM, TV and online until the full launch of the new Radio X at 6:30 am on Monday 21 September 2015.

 The first song played on the rebranded Radio X, by Chris Moyles just before 7 am on 21 September, was "Love Machine" by Girls Aloud, an off-format nod to media reports of a male bias by the new station.

 Radio X is now available nationally via Digital One national DAB, with all local-layer Xfm carriage dropped (replaced in many cases by Gold).
 The new national Radio X also replaced Xfm on FM in London and Manchester, and on other platforms including TV and online.
 There is no longer any local output on the Manchester station, and the only variance between the UK, London and Manchester services is split advertising and top-of-the-hour news intros.

-In October 2019, Radio X's DAB station switched to DAB+ using a more efficient 40kbps AAC+ stream.
-This enabled it to broadcast nationally in stereo on DAB for the first time; the previous DAB broadcast used the less efficient MP2 coding, so although a higher bitrate (80kbps), it was broadcast in mono.
+In October 2019, Radio X's DAB station switched to DAB+ using a more efficient 40 kbps AAC+ stream.
+This enabled it to broadcast nationally in stereo on DAB for the first time; the previous DAB broadcast used the less efficient MP2 coding, so although a higher bitrate (80 kbps), it was broadcast in mono.
 The change was made to make room for LBC News on the Digital One multiplex.

 During the 2010s, the station progressively included more "classic" records in its output.
 By 2021, except for six hours of John Kennedy's Xposure programme, only about twelve recent releases would be playlisted in any one week.

+Sister stations

 Radio X Classic Rock

-On 16 February 2023, Global launched Radio X Classic Rock to play classic rock music via DAB and online.
+On 16 February 2023, Global launched Radio X Classic Rock to play classic rock music, broadcast on DAB nationwide and online.
+The move reinstated an adult rock service into Global's portfolio three years after the demise of The Arrow.
+Radio X Classic Rock has a dedicated weekday daytime show, usually presented by Sunta Templeton of The Johnny Vaughan 4 'til 7 Thang.

-Stations
+Radio X Chilled

+Launched on 12 September 2024 alongside Radio X 90s and Radio X 00s, Radio X Chilled broadcasts exclusively chill-out alternative music.
+It is available on DAB in London.